 If you don’t rest up before a performance of Faust, you’ll certainly need a nap afterwards.
 The opera’s rousing Overture seizes your attention, preparing you for a long, dramatic production.
 Saturday night’s opera was in French with Romanian surtitles.
-I speak neither language, but with an understanding of the plot, the magnificent music and operatic voices translated the story and transported me into the drama!
+I speak neither language, but with an understanding of the plot, the magnificent music and operatic voices translated the story and lifted me into the drama!

 The performance began at 6:00 p.m. and ended after 10:30.
 I considered skipping out a few times, but didn’t.
 It was a busy day, and I didn’t manage my time well, so didn’t have a chance to eat something before the long performance.
 Food isn’t available during the breaks, and I was hungry and knew all restaurants would close at 9:00 to comply with the covid curfew.
 After squirming a bit, I found an energy bar in my bag.